It was one of those silly things.

 “Go away,” he croaked.
 The circle remained.

 Did some part of his subconscious, or some inner secret desire, summon it?
-There was no way to tell.
+No way to tell.
 At least it was blank, no image to step into.

 Control…don’t think of anything.